ETFdb Logo

 Investors can also access the commodity market by owning a stake in companies that produce, transport or store them.
 By owning shares of a commodity-producing company, you can reap some of the benefits of asset class.
 Funds such as VanEck Vectors Gold Miners (GDX B+) provide exposure to a batch of global companies involved in the production of bullion.

 Another way to gain exposure to commodities is through a futures-backed fund.
 These funds target futures contracts, swaps and other derivatives products rather than the underlying spot price.
-An example of this type of fund is the Invesco DB Commodity Index Tracking Fund (DBC A).
+An example of this type of fund is the Invesco DB Commodity Index Tracking Fund (DBC A-).

 Finally, exchange-traded notes (ETNs) offer exposure to commodities through unsecured debt issued by a financial institution.
 ETNs provide exposure to this asset class through indexes that are comprised of commodity futures contracts.
 As debt securities, commodity ETNs can be bought and sold on exchanges with a return that is tied to the performance of the underlying index.
 These assets are intended to produce “no tracking error” between the asset and the index it is tracking.
-An example is the iPath Dow Jones-UBS Commodity ETN (DJP A-).
+An example is the iPath Dow Jones-UBS Commodity ETN (DJP B).

 Use our ETF Screener tool to find the right commodity ETFs for your portfolio.